 Although an exceptional painter, he developed a wild reputation and would often get involved in drunken brawls.
 In 1606, he killed a young man and fled Rome with the law chasing him.
 He fled to Malta and on to Sicily, hoping to receive a papal pardon for his sentence.
 In 1609, he returned to Naples but once again got caught up in a violent fight, which left his face severely injured and disfigured.
 Increasingly his mental health deteriorated and rumours about his death spread.
 He died in 1610 in mysterious circumstances – possibly from fever, but also possibly from a violent death.

 The Calling of St Matthew

 Caravaggio’s style was to paint his subjects as close as possible to how he viewed them.
-This avoided the idealised view of how people should look, but, by conveying the truth his paintings managed to convey a deep emotion and spirituality.
+This avoided the idealised view of how people should look, but by conveying the truth, his paintings managed to convey a deep emotion and spirituality.
 At times his ‘naturalism’ was too much for his patrons.
 It was felt his depiction of religious figures sometimes bordered on the ‘vulgar’.
-But, for a time in the early 1600s Caravaggio was the most famous and sought after artist in Rome.
+He gravitated towards painting scenes of violence, such as the decapitated head of St John the Baptist on a plate.
+But despite his temper and controversial style, for a time in the early 1600s, Caravaggio was the most famous and sought-after artist in Rome.